changreytang/aviato-recruitingapp/README.md

 Work To Be Done:
 1) Integrate into main workflow
 2) Run tessseract on individual image in order to generate text data
-3) Automate text data input into API call to create applicant

 ### Client.java
 Java client file for making SOAP requests to Workday application - create user applicant objects with this

 ### putApplicant.wsdl
 Wsdl file to generate class files for Workday API - use these class files to create a client to connect to Workday

+Work To Be done:
+1) Be able to draw data and map to correct areas of applicant object
+2) Upload code to Amazon Lambda to be called after parsing on back-end
+3) Automate text data input into API call to create applicant

 ### AWSLib
 Playground to test Back End workflow